eduMFA/eduMFA/doc/policies/webui.rst

 type: ``string``

-This policy defines, if the login to the privacyIDEA using the web servers integrated authentication (like basic authentication or digest authentication) should be allowed.
+This policy defines, if the login to the eduMFA using the web servers integrated authentication (like basic authentication or digest authentication) should be allowed.